 Riding the Pavé

-The number one goal while riding cobbles is to remain upright, and not sitting in a puddle by the side of the road.
+The number one goal while riding cobbles is to remain upright, and not end up sitting in a puddle by the side of the road.
 If you’re a mountain biker, you’ll likely be more prepared for the cobbled roads than most.

 The key to keeping your balance on rough, bumpy surfaces is maintaining a decent speed while keeping a constant pressure on the pedals.
 Cycle with a medium cadence on as big a gear as you can maintain, and avoid freewheeling or spinning in a too-low gear when the road gets rough.